 Relationships of mutual respect are actively promoted within the school and each pupil’s views are listened to with care, promoting both. collective responsibility and the needs of each individual.

 Our pastoral programme encompasses our PSHCE programme as well as a programme of compulsory bonding trips for Years 7 to 9, promoting the benefits of taking controlled risks, the importance of teamwork and encouraging resilience in all our students.
 Our local, regional and international experiences include a Year 9 residential where students learn that to succeed you have to take care of each other.
 We find that peer support works much better than peer pressure.

-Seniors are also encouraged to participate in the Duke of Edinburgh scheme in Years 10 and 11 to develop leadership skills and promote the value of teamwork.
+Seniors are also encouraged to participate in the Duke of Edinburgh scheme to develop leadership skills and promote the value of teamwork.